Poeloe/oop_surface_code/circuit_simulation/readme.md

  * `-sv`: use if a csv file of the superoperator should be saved, optional
  * `-fn`: specify the file name of the superoperator, optional
  * `-c`: use if the output to the console should contain color for clearness, optional
+ * `-ltsv`: use if a pdf file of the noisy circuit drawn in LaTeX should be save to the 'circuit_pdfs' folder.

 So the command should look something like
 ```